ahan8927/human_specs/README.md

 </div>

-Muse was inspired by Midi Fighter controllers and online beat sequencers that left a void where a much needed mixup could be.
-Muse's minimalistic design is catered towards an intuitive, non intrusive user experience to allow the seemless transfer of ideas without distraction.
-Muse allows music enthusiasts to explore music creation in the browser to its fullest with dynamic libraries and an intuitive beat creation design.

-Each board that an artist creates, they are provided 16 different modifiable beat pads to create thier perfect beat sequence mix.
-Each pad can be customized in many ways ranging from the note signature to bpm and how long each bar is.
+Human Specs was inspired by human benchmark, a testing application much like this one.
+Human Specs design is attributed to MonkeyType and thier clean, minimalistic, shared styling across the board.
+Human Specs' Design was chosen to allow for minimal distraction to improve concentration to allow for a more valid test.
+Human Specs allows individuals to explore thier strengths and weaknesses and train to improve them.

 <br clear="both">

 ## Features
 </div>

-* Create boards populated with beats saved to a set of 16 buttons.
+* Test your skills with the provided set of user skill proficiency tests.
-* Each button has a sequencer that you can drag notes from a library onto the playboard.
-* Load and save previously created boards to and from your personal library.
-* Set a global BPM.
-* Select a local speed multiplier.
+* Each test has thier instructions, and save results at each completion.
+* Visualize your results and progress as you train to become the best!

 ### Future Stretch Goals
 (in no particular order)
-- **Follower Social System**
-- **Custom Sound libraries**
-- **Share Beat Boards wth friends**
-- **Record your Jam**
+- Add more tests.
+- Customized theme.
+- Share scores with friends option.

 <div align="center">